-We are starting to roll out some special NaNoWriMo content, including new demonstration videos, and our first author chats with NaNoWriMo authors and Aeon Timeline users.
+Last November, we created some special NaNoWriMo content, including new demonstration videos, and a series of author chats with NaNoWriMo authors and Aeon Timeline users.
 We will create more content over the next two months for this year's NaNoWriMo, but for the moment you can view last year's material by following the links to the right.

 While you are here, download a trial version of Aeon Timeline now to help get your NaNoWriMo planning off to the best possible start!
 Extra information can be found on our main (feature) page, our FAQ page, and our video page.